BuT wOm3N dOn'T taKe gOod phOtoS oF suRfiNg

 "The Surfing Australia, Surf Photo of the Year, supported by Tracks, acknowledges the creativity, ingenuity and dedication of all Australian Surf Photographers."

 Cool.
 Cool, cool, cool, cool, cool.
-So, how come after years of growing the presence of women in surf media, how come of the 10 images not one is by a woman and there is only one image of a woman?
+Okay, so, how come after years of growing the presence of women in surf media, how come of the 10 images not one is by a woman and there is only one image of a woman?
 [Update: many people have also pointed out to me that while the wave is incredible and Laura Enever is charging, the one photo of a woman is of a woman falling off.]

 How come in the finalist list for the award in 2023 there was only one image by a woman, Clementine Bourke, and one image of a woman, Summa Longbottom (not the same image)?